cassioliveiram/cassioliveiram/README.md

-# Hi there 👋, my name is Cássio Moreira and I'm a just tech and courious guy.
+# Hi there 👋, my name is Cássio Moreira and I'm just a tech and curious guy.

 ## About me